GSA/centers-of-excellence/communities/AITraining.md

 ## Register Today!

 The 2024 AI Training Series held live sessions in September and October.
 The recorded sessions will be available for rebroadcast on the Zoom platform in December.
 If you missed a session or would like to refresh your knowledge, you can register to attend individual sessions using the links below.
-Rebroadcasts will not include an interactive portion.
-CLPs for members of the Acquisition workforce will be awarded to participants who attend the full rebroadcast of a session.

 **Notes on Registration:**
 *  All government employees with a .GOV or .MIL email address may register for any track.
 *  You must individually register for each session you wish you attend.
 *  All training sessions will be conducted as a ZoomGov Webinar.
 Recordings will be made available as e-Learning modules on the [FAI system](https://id.dau.edu/app/dau_virtualcampus_1/exk5bw8t33Hj4e8mo297/sso/saml) by the end of Q2 of FY25.
+*  Rebroadcasts will not include an interactive portion.
+*  CLPs for members of the Acquisition workforce will be awarded to participants who attend the full rebroadcast of a session.

-### Technical
+### Technical Track
 In partnership with Stanford Human-Centered AI, this track breaks down complex AI concepts into plain language, covering human-centered AI development, privacy and security concerns, and risk mitigation techniques.

 [**Navigating the AI Landscape**](https://gsa.zoomgov.com/webinar/register/WN_KCRGl8TEQb6PZHDYKr3XyQ) | Tuesday, December 3, 2024, 11-12 pm EST| This course provides a comprehensive overview of AI, including the definition, theories of AI and machine learning, neural networks, narrow vs. general AI, gradient descent, use cases, and more.